 how to thaw frozen pasta dough

 If you are looking for an even easier homemade pasta shape to cut, lasagna is about as easy as it gets!
 Roll out your sheets, and layer your favorite lasagna recipe.
+I love referring to Inside the Rustic Kitchen’s huge variety of different lasagnas to mix it up!
 It never fails to amaze me how next level a lasagna recipe can taste when I use fresh cut lasagna pasta.
 It’s hard to go back after that!

 how long to cook fresh homemade pasta